simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 Phishing emails frequently employ **urgent or threatening language** to instill a sense of urgency and coerce immediate action from the recipient.
 These emails may falsely assert that your account has been compromised or that immediate information updates are required.
 It is important to exercise caution when encountering emails that attempt to pressure you into **providing personal information** or **clicking on suspicious links**.

 For example, an email might claim that your bank account will be frozen unless you click on a provided link and update your login credentials.
-However, legitimate organizations typically do not send such urgent requests via email. **Avoid falling victim to these tactics** by staying skeptical and **verifying the authenticity of such emails** through official channels or by contacting the organization directly.
+However, legitimate organizations typically don't send such urgent requests via email. **Avoid falling victim to these tactics** by staying skeptical and **verifying the authenticity of such emails** through official channels or by contacting the organization directly.

 **Example**: Imagine receiving an email from a supposed online payment service provider stating that your account will be suspended within 24 hours if you don't provide your personal information immediately.
 The email includes a link that directs you to a webpage asking for your username, password, and credit card details.
 This is a classic phishing attempt using urgent language to manipulate your emotions and coerce you into taking immediate action.